nilshartmann/graphql-java-talk/README.md

 **Step 2: run either the frontend using stable Apollo APIs _OR_ the one using the unstable Apollo Hook API**

-Step 2a: Install, build and start the frontend (_stable_ Apollo API)
+Step 2a: Install, build and start the frontend (Apollo 2.x with Hooks API)

-This version uses the stable Apollo React Client:

 1. Open a new terminal inside the `frontend` folder
 2. Install the npm packages: `yarn install`
 3. Start the webpack web server: `yarn start`
 4. The webserver now should listen on http://localhost:9080

-Step 2b: Install, build and start the hooks-based frontend

-This version uses the stable React Hooks API (16.8) and the **unstable** [Apollo Hooks](https://github.com/apollographql/react-apollo/tree/release-3.0.0/packages/hooks) API.

-1. Open a new terminal inside the `frontend-hooks` folder
-2. Install the npm packages: `yarn install`
-3. Start the webpack web server: `yarn start`
-4. The webserver now should listen on http://localhost:9080

-(You can find examples of Apollo Hooks in `BeerPage.tsx`, `ShopPage.tsx` and `UpdateBeer.tsx`)

 Now everything runs.
 You can open in your browser:

 - http://localhost:9080 for the demo application frontend
-- http://localhost:9000/graphiql.html for the [GraphiQL](https://github.com/graphql/graphiql) API Explorer
+- http://localhost:9000 for the [GraphiQL](https://github.com/graphql/graphiql) API Explorer

 Enjoy! 💐